Notify me

 Art is unique (a copy of art is not art, although a limited edition of art prints can be), is focused on aesthetics, and is personal . . . it is, to a significant degree, about the person who created it.

 And art is focused much more on aesthetics than on functionality.
-UnconstrainedTime watches use our unique minimal time-display which allows much more creative freedom without the strong archetypes inherent in most time-displays, and a stronger focus on freely chosen aesthetics than most watches.
-Our watches have little or no influence from fine jewelry or from engineering, giving us more conceptual freedom to explore powerful, unique and fascinating aesthetic influences.
+UnconstrainedTime watches use our unique minimal time-display which allows much more creative freedom without the strong archetypes inherent in most time-displays, and a significantly stronger focus on freely chosen aesthetics than most watches.
+Our watches have little or no influence from fine jewellery or from engineering, giving us more conceptual freedom to explore powerful, unique and fascinating aesthetic influences.

 Our brand already has a wide range of different aesthetics influences, yet is also a strongly defined brand.
-We welcome collaborations with others, yet the brand is clearly defined, partly by being unusually unique and individualistic, with an exceptionally strong focus on chosen aesthetics.
+We welcome collaborations with others, yet the brand is clearly defined, partly by being unusually unique and individualistic with an exceptionally strong focus on chosen aesthetics.

 One of the main reasons for our brand being so unique, is that, although I find myself making watches, I am not exactly a watchmaker: I have no training in traditional watchmaking, and don’t have the influences which come with such an education.